 But you have to be willing to acknowledge your failures and then analyze them in order to extract new awarenesses and wisdom from them.

-Here are 5 tips to overcome failure and achieve your missed 2018 goals in 2019.
+Here are 5 tips to overcome failure and achieve your missed yearly goals.

 It can be all too easy to become judgmental and get down on yourself for what you failed to achieve.